jmagee/saved-io/README.md

 ------------------
 Creating a RC file allows you to save the following settings:

- - dev key
+ - Dev key
- - user key
+ - User key
  - Bookmark display format
  - Sorting preference
  - Result limit (upper bound on number of results returned)